 This course will prepare you for life as a secondary teacher, with the skills and knowledge to influence the lives of the young people you teach.

-The course is offered in partnership between Comhairle nan Eilean Siar, Moray and Orkney and Shetland councils, each working with the university through their local college.
+The course is offered in partnership with Argyll and Bute, Comhairle nan Eilean Siar, Highland, Moray, Orkney Islands and Shetland Islands councils, each working with the university through their local campus.